nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Marks the task at the specified `INDEX` as done.
 * The index refers to the index number shown in the displayed task list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Marking a marked task (i.e., that is already set as done) will not change its physical state.

 Examples:
 * `markTask 2` marks the 2nd task in the displayed task list as done.